 Carnivores weren’t the only ones with sharp claws—some plant-eaters also had them for defense.
 This would allow them to scratch their attacker so they could find a way to escape safely.
 Other dinosaurs, like the Triceratops, had horns that weren’t for show.

-This four-legged beast had three horns and a bony plate known as a frill at the back of its skull.
+The Triceratops was a 4-legged dinosaur with spikes on its back.
 Scientists suspect that the horns above its eyes helped protect it from predators.
 In addition, these horns were around 3 feet long, so that they would have offered excellent protection!

 There were many reasons Triceratops needed protection.
 One reason they may have developed horns is because of their short legs—they were slow-moving.
 Horns would protect them from any predator planning an attack!